Stress arrives uninvited. Slams the door. Takes over the room.

 Pillar Four: Connection—The Fastest Down-Regulator

-Loneliness amplifies threat.
+Loneliness amplifies threats.
 Connection quiets it.

 One real conversation.
 Empathy.
 Laughter.
 Perspective.